Colorado State Capitol building in Denver aerial view

 Best road trip route from Santa Fe to Denver

-We have detailed two epic routes taking well-maintained roads to Denver from Santa Fe, so which one you choose will depend solely on what you'd like to see on the way.
+We have detailed two epic routes taking well-maintained roads on a drive from Santa Fe to Denver, so which one you choose will depend solely on what you'd like to see on the way.

 The Breckenridge Route offers a great mix of outdoor activities, historic charm, and modern amenities, making it a popular choice for road trippers and outdoor enthusiasts.